edsw/JHUDataScience-GCD-Proj/CodeBook.md

 ## Dataset 1

-The first dataset is the basis for the rest of the datasets.
+The first dataset is the basis for Dataset 2 and Dataset 3.

 This dataset inserts two columns to the left of the combined test and training datasets: subject and activity.
 Subject is the numeric value representing each person who